AomandeNiuma/timeit_compare/README.md

 # timeit_compare

-A method based on timeit that can help you to call timeit.timeit for several statements and provide comparison results.
+Based on the timeit library, timeit_compare can time multiple statements and provide comparison results.

 ------------------------------

 ## Installation

-You can run the following command to install the package
+You can run the following command to install the package.

 ```commandline
 pip install timeit_compare